AANHPI Data Disaggregation

 Protect the ACA

-SEARAC’s Southeast Asian Americans Protect the ACA and Medicaid Expansion comment card campaign mobilized over 350 community members to protect access to affordable health care.
+SEARAC’s 2017 Southeast Asian Americans Protect the Affordable Care Act and Medicaid Expansion comment card campaign mobilized over 350 community members to protect access to affordable healthcare.
 The ACA and Medicaid expansion reduced uninsured rates in the community by half between 2011 and 2015.
-Attacks on the ACA and Medicaid are attacks on affordable and accessible health care for the SEAA community.
-SEARAC will continue to collect and use community members’ powerful comments and stories to push champions to protect the ACA & Medicaid Expansion during repeal attempts.
+Attacks on the ACA and Medicaid are attacks on affordable and accessible healthcare for the SEAA community.
+We are proud of our work to ensure that healthcare access remained available to all, despite multiple attempts to repeal and replace the law.